from $ 6,770* per person

 - Enjoy the guidance of a local expert as you temple-hop at the dazzling Angkor complex, one of South East Asia's most stunning sights

-Confront the sobering but important Khmer history in Phnom Penh, with optional visits to the Tuol Sleng Genocide Museum and Choeung Ek Memorial
+Confront the sobering but important Khmer history, with a visit to the Tuol Sleng Genocide Museum (S21) and the Killing Fields of Choeung Ek in Phnom Penh

-A homestay in the village of Chambok puts you right in the heart of everyday life in rural Cambodia
+A homestay in Chambok puts you right in the heart of everyday village life in Cambodia

-Starting in Ho Chi Minh City and finishing in Bangkok, you'll get the perfect glimpse of Cambodia's neighbouring countries
+Starting in Ho Chi Minh City and finishing in Bangkok, you'll get a glimpse of Cambodia's neighbouring countries

-- These action-packed cities are brimming with delicious street food and astounding histories
+- These action-packed cities are brimming with things to do and are perfect places to extend your trip

 Breakfasts Included: 2